section-engineering-education/engineering-education/content/articles/create-a-secure-home-connection-using-pi-hole-and-docker/index.md

 The pi-hole prevents advertisements from being displayed on the internet.
 Use our automated installer to install Pi-hole on a supported operating system or run it from a container.
 When ads are blocked by the pi-hole software the filtered data packets are sent to the router.As a computer networking tool, a router is used to transport data packets from one network to the next over the Internet.
 On the Internet, routers are in charge of traffic direction to different devices such as computers, laptops, and phones.

 ### The installation of pi-hole software
 Pi-hole may be installed in two ways on a Raspberry Pi and other Linux platforms such as Debian and Ubuntu.
-Use a single-line script from the terminal to install it if you're already running Raspberry Pi OS (Raspbian) or another Linux distribution.
+Use a single-line script from the terminal to install it if you're already running Raspberry Pi OS  or another Linux distribution.

-To run Pi-hole in a separate software container, you can install Docker on your Raspberry Pi and execute it in that container.Both options are acceptable, however Docker requires more setup.
+To run Pi-hole in a separate software container on your Raspberry Pi, install Docker and run it in the container.
+Both options are acceptable, however Docker requires more setup.
 If you want to install Pi-hole, you can do so in one of two ways, as detailed below.

 #### Installing Pi-Hole using the automatic installation script